neuron-js/neuron-dev-server/README.md

 # neuron-dev-server

-Neuron dev server for static files, with smart resource reloading enabled.

-neuron-dev-server is initially intent for `neuron.js`, but it is a completely isolated and standalone module, which could be used for any projects.

-**Features:**

-- livereload
+neuron-dev-server is a static file server and reverse proxy.

 ## Install